Beyond FDIC insurance: How protected is your money outside of banks? - KTVZ

 Crypto accounts

-If you invest in crypto assets you have no federally guaranteed protections should the company acting as custodian of your assets goes under.
+If you invest in crypto assets you have no federally guaranteed protections should the company acting as custodian of your assets go under.

 Even if you’re holding your crypto assets at a firm that is an SEC-registered broker-dealer and it is a member of SIPC, your crypto assets will not receive SIPC protection.
 The reason?
 “Crypto would have to be deemed a ‘security’ under the Securities Investor Protection Act.
 Crypto is not a security under SIPA,” said SIPC president and CEO Josephine Wang.